anchorwrite/logosophe/DOCO/BUILD.md

-# Build and Deployment Troubleshooting Guide - As Of Aug 6, 2025, 11:35 EDT
+# Build and Deployment Troubleshooting Guide - As Of Jan 2025

 ## Overview

 This document covers common build and deployment issues for the logosophe project, particularly when deploying to Cloudflare Workers using OpenNext.
+The project features comprehensive RBAC, real-time messaging, enterprise-grade analytics, and multi-tenant architecture.

 ## Email Worker Deployment and Configuration

 ### Email Worker Architecture

-The project includes a separate email worker (`apps/email-worker`) that handles contact form submissions:
+The project includes a separate email worker (`apps/email-worker`) that handles email processing:

-- **Email Worker**: `logosophe-email` - Handles contact form processing, database storage, and email sending
+- **Email Worker**: `logosophe-email` - Handles email processing and sending
-- **Main Worker**: `logosophe` - Serves the Next.js application and calls the email worker via API
+- **Main Worker**: `logosophe` - Serves the Next.js application with 214 API endpoints
+- **Deployment**: Email worker is deployed via GitHub Actions [[memory:7636784]]

 ### Email Worker Environment Setup